NTI-Game-Jam-2024/Unity-Template/README.md

 ## About

-This Unity Template is designed to kickstart projects in Unity utilizing the GameObject/MonoBehaviour architecture.
-It provides a structured and comprehensive setup, suitable for various types of game development projects.
+This Unity Template is a robust foundation for initiating projects in Unity, utilizing the GameObject/MonoBehaviour architecture.
+It offers an organized and detailed framework, making it versatile for a wide range of game development endeavors.

 ## Repository Structure

-- **.vscode**: Contains settings for Visual Studio Code.
+- **.vscode**: This folder contains configurations for Visual Studio Code, ensuring a consistent coding environment.
-- **Assets**: Various asset categories (Animations, Scripts, Sounds, etc.) with meta files.
+- **Assets**: Organized into various categories (Animations, Scripts, Sounds, etc.), this folder includes assets and their corresponding meta files for easier management.
-- **ProjectSettings**: Essential Unity project settings files.
+- **ProjectSettings**: Here, you'll find crucial Unity project settings files that dictate the overall behavior of your project.

-## Configuring for 3D and Other Types
+## Configuring for 3D and Other Project Types

-Currently set up for 2D applications, this template can be easily adapted for 3D or other project types:
+Although initially set for 2D applications, this template can be swiftly reconfigured for 3D or other types of projects by following these steps:
-1. Open the project in Unity.
+1. Launch the project in Unity.
-2. Navigate to `Edit > Project Settings`.
+2. Go to `Edit > Project Settings`.
-3. In the `Graphics` settings, change the rendering settings to suit 3D requirements.
+3. Modify the `Graphics` settings to align with 3D requirements.
-4. Adjust other settings like Physics, Quality, and Layer settings as per your project's need.
+4. Tweak additional settings like Physics, Quality, and Layer to match the specific needs of your project.

 ## How to Use

-1. Click "Use this template" on the repository page.
+1. On the repository page, click the "Use this template" button.
-2. Create a new repository from this template.
+2. Generate a new repository using this template.
-3. Clone and open in Unity to start your project.
+3. Clone the new repository and open it in Unity to commence your project.

 ## License

-This project is under the Unlicense, allowing unrestricted use.
-Note: Contributions and forks are not enabled.
+This project is distributed under the Unlicense, which permits unrestricted use.
+Please note that contributions and forks are currently not supported for this template.